-The sun is out full time these days!
+The sun is out full time these days, at least here in the desert!
 Most of us, especially those of us with children, are spending more and more time outside, soaking up the Vitamin D and filling our cups with warmth and solar energy.

 Certain natural oils offer SPF protection from the sun that is better than protection found in any commercially produced sunscreen.
 (Chemical free too!)
 Combine one or more of these oils and you have created a divine concoction of safe sun protection that anyone in your family can confidently use.
 I prefer to purchase my carrier oils through my affiliate partner Mountain Rose Herbs but most all of these oils can also be found on amazon.
 I have linked to those oils I like best.
 Here is a list of the natural oils that can be used as sunscreens: